 7.4 The quorum of the Board is one third of its Membership.
 During any meeting if the Chair counts the number of Members present and declares there is not a quorum present, then the meeting will adjourn immediately.
 Remaining business will be considered at a time and date fixed by the Chair.
 If they do not fix a date, the remaining business will be considered at the next ordinary meeting.

 7.5 Where an appointed Member of the Board is unable to attend, they may appoint a substitute for the meeting to attend in their place, by written notification (including via email) to the Chair and Secretariat (contact details to be provided to the Board Members) prior to the meeting.
-Their Substitute Member will have one vote on any decisions taken at the meeting.
+Their Substitute Member will not be able to vote on any decisions taken at the meeting.

 7.6 The following information will be published on the most appropriate website: